sumanmichael/plpgsql_check_vscode/README.md

-# pl-pgsql-check-linter README
+# plpgsql-checker README

-This is the README for your extension "pl-pgsql-check-linter".
+This is the README for your extension "plpgsql-checker".
 After writing up a brief description, we recommend including the following sections.

 ## Features